influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 #### Arguments

-- `[ -portable ]`: Use the new Enterprise-compatible backup format.
+- `-portable`: Use the new Enterprise-compatible backup format.
 Recommended for both InfluxDB OSS and InfluxDB Enterprise.

-- `[ -online ]`: Use the legacy backup format.
+- `-online`: Use the legacy backup format.

-- `-host <host:port>`: Host and port to connect to and perform a snapshot of.
+- `[ -host <host:port> ]`: Host and port for InfluxDB OSS instance .
 Default value is `'127.0.0.1:8088'`.
+Required for remote connections.
 Example: `-host 127.0.0.1:8088`

-- `-db <db_name>`: Name of the database to be restored from the backup.
+- `[ -db <db_name> ]`: Name of the database to be restored from the backup.

 - `[ -newdb <newdb_name> ]`: Name of the database into which the archived data will be imported on the target system.
 If not specified, then the value for `-db` is used.
 The new database name must be unique to the target system.

 - `[ -rp <rp_name> ]`: Name of the retention policy from the backup that will be restored.
 Requires that `-db` is set.
+If not specified, all retention policies will be used.

 - `[ -newrp <newrp_name> ]`: Name of the retention policy to be created on the target system.
 Requires that `-rp` is set.
 If not specified, then the `-rp` value is used.